canjs/canjs/guides/state-2.md

 *declares*, as below:

 ```
-//If the setter does not specify the newValue argument,
+// If the setter does not specify the newValue argument,
-//the attribute value is set to whatever was passed to attr.
+// the attribute value is set to whatever was passed to attr.
 set: function() { ... }

-//If the setter specifies the newValue argument only,
+// If the setter specifies the newValue argument only,
-//the attribute value will be removed
+// the attribute value will be removed
 set: function(newValue) { ... }

-//If the setter specifies both newValue and setValue, the value of
+// If the setter specifies both newValue and setValue, the value of
-//the property will not be updated until setValue is called
+// the property will not be updated until setValue is called
 set: function(newValue, setValue) { ... }
 ```